 If You Have Been Hurt in a Texting-and-Driving Accident, Call Us Today

 Texting and driving is dangerous behavior that causes thousands of deaths and injuries every year; it is estimated that 26% of all auto accidents in 2014 involved the use of a cell phone.
-If you or a loved one was hurt by a driver who was texting or was otherwise distracted and driving in Georgia, please contact the Mann Law Firm for a free consultation today.
+If you or a loved one was hurt by a driver who was texting or was otherwise distracted, you may be eligible for an Auto accident lawsuit.
+In Georgia, please contact the Mann Law Firm for a free consultation today.